antonbondarevych/Additional-Order-Filters-for-WooCommerce/README.md

 You also can set your own custom order filters based on order meta fields.
 This can be any order field, including other plugins.

+Fully support High-Performance Order Storage of WooCommerce.
+Support for the previous version of orders (WordPress posts storage (legacy)) also remains.

 Absolutely free.
 Let's try it!

 == Installation ==